Applying from inside the UK

 Financial requirements

 Under normal circumstances, the most common reason for a visa refusal is not meeting the financial requirements.
-You are required to hold tuition fees and maintenance for a period of 28 days and the University will ask to see your documentation prior to issuing a CAS letter.
+You are required to hold tuition fees and maintenance for a period of 28 consecutive days and must not fall below the required amount during these 28 days.
+The statement cannot be older than 31 days when you submit your visa application.
+The University will ask to see your documentation prior to issuing a CAS letter.
 Please take time to read the information contained in the ‘financial documents' section below.

 Eligibility